aldouscodeai/chatpal-mvp-v1.0/README.md

 - JSON
 - Loop-based conversation engine

-This is an early backend prototype of a SaaS AI booking assistant.
+This is an early backend prototype of a SaaS AI booking assistant for small businesses like clinics, salons, gyms, coaching centres or restaurants.